 In the world of customs, it is all about documents.
 A lot of these documents need to be archived for legal purposes, which is still done using paper archives in a lot of cases.
 By changing to digital archiving, a lot of savings can be achieved in paper resources and printing.
 Also, with current Internet speeds and streaming services, investing in digital meeting rooms allows seamless interaction but without the environmental burden of travel.

-Create sustainable operation
+Create a sustainable operation